Updated: Feb 9

-At the early phase of execution, I already found some issues regarding to the virtual team.
-Because the two engineers who were in Wuhan were not in the same city as I was, therefore I had no intuitive feeling regarding to their work status, emotions or their working enthusiasm.
-After some mismatching between what the two engineers delivered and what local team requested, the two teams of two cities began to distrust each other.
-This situation caused the project very difficult to push forward and led to delay of the project.
+At the early phase of execution, I already found some issues regarding the virtual team.
+Because the two engineers who were in Wuhan were not in the same city as I was, therefore I had no intuitive feeling regarding their work status, emotions, or their working enthusiasm.
+After some mismatching between what the two engineers delivered and what the local team requested, the two teams of two cities began to distrust each other.
+This situation caused the project very difficult to push forward and led to a delay in the project.

-The second problem, the virtual team was lack of some necessary communications, and sometimes there were deviations of the two teams’ perception of certain matters.
+The second problem, the virtual team was a lack of necessary communications, and sometimes there were deviations of the two teams’ perception of certain matters.
 For example, as mentioned in the case above, the deliverables which were delivered by the Wuhan team mismatched with the original requirement.
-The reason of that was the two teams’ earlier communication was not sufficient regarding to the relevant deliverables.
+The reason for that was the two teams’ earlier communication was not sufficient regarding the relevant deliverables.

 The third problem, when the problems between the two teams happened, the project manager did not intervene in the situation soon enough.
-Before any problem of the deliverables was discovered, I did not monitor the work or progress of the remote team (AKA.
-The Wuhan team), on the contrary I trusted them completely.
-As a result, the disqualified deliverables developed by the Wuhan team caused big lost of the project.
+Before any problem with the deliverables was discovered, I did not monitor the work or progress of the remote team (AKA.
+The Wuhan team), on the contrary, I trusted them completely.
+As a result, the disqualified deliverables developed by the Wuhan team caused a big loss of the project.

 2 Suggestions of virtual team management

-Third, we have to develop a common ground rules which both teams agree upon, in order to satisfy the needs from both teams.
-In the case above, I developed a team rules of communicate regularly and review regularly.
-I altered the time of daily meeting and weekly meeting to ensure that members of both teams could take part in the meetings, which would guarantee all project information can be delivered to all team members as soon as possible.
+Third, we have to develop common ground rules which both teams agree upon, in order to satisfy the needs of both teams.
+In the case above, I developed team rules of communicating regularly and review regularly.
+I altered the time of the daily meetings and weekly meetings to ensure that members of both teams could take part in the meetings, which would guarantee all project information can be delivered to all team members as soon as possible.

 Finally, the work of both teams must be regularly reviewed by members of both teams.
-In this way, members of both teams can reach common understanding on the project objectives and requirements of deliverables.
+In this way, members of both teams can reach a common understanding of the project objectives and requirements of deliverables.
 And the mismatched deliverable problem in the case above can be avoided.

-Except for the solutions above, as project manager, I would also communicate to each members of both local and remote teams personally and regularly.
-The purpose of this communication is to listen to the opinions and expectations of each members and give some recognition of their achievements.
+Except for the solutions above, as a project manager, I would also communicate with each member of both local and remote teams personally and regularly.
+The purpose of this communication is to listen to the opinions and expectations of each member and give some recognition of their achievements.